 successful the first few times they try to quit smoking.
 If you start smoking

 again, don't feel bad about yourself.
 A slip or relapse is just a sign that you

-need to change your approach to quitting.
+A slip of just one or two cigarettes can lead back to regular smoking, but many smokers can get back to not smoking by changing their plan.
+For example, they may add counseling or a medicine.
+Or they may talk to a friend who used to smoke.
 Make a list of things you learned.
 And think about when you want to try again, such as next week, next month, or

 next spring.
 Or you don't have to wait.
 If you're still motivated to quit, you